 Kathy is one of the Cedarmere Foundation’s two co-founders.
 She has a PhD in Human and Organizational Systems and has spent decades working with nonprofit organizations, both as a board member and as an organization development consultant.
 These experiences are what created her passion for building the capacity of the nonprofits in our community that work so hard to improve the lives of all who live here.
 She is serving a 2-year term as the Co-Chair of the Statewide Capacity Collaborative in 2021-2022.
 Kathy has four children and 11 grandchildren.
-When she's not spending time with family or promoting capacity building grants within the philanthropic community, she loves to ski, play tennis, hike, bike, read, take photographs, and go for long urban walks in one of Seattle's many great neighborhoods.
+When she's not spending time with family or promoting capacity building grants within the philanthropic community, she loves to ski, play tennis, hike, bike, read, take photographs, and go for long urban walks.

 Amy Zimerman - Treasurer

-Amy is the Cedarmere Foundation’s first non-family member trustee.
+Amy (she/ella) is the Cedarmere Foundation’s first non-family member trustee.
 She is the Managing Director of Intiman Theatre, a Tony-award winning, socially progressive regional theatre based in Seattle.
 Amy is a seasoned nonprofit executive and trusted advisor to nonprofit boards and executives, with a deep passion for education and the live arts.
 She is a CPA and former auditor specializing in nonprofit organizations and holds MBA, MPhil and MNPL degrees.
 She is the Lead Instructor for the Nonprofit Management Certificate Program at the UW and a former Adjunct Professor in the MNPL program at Seattle U. Amy is an art collector and an aspiring novelist.
 She is fluent in Spanish and lived overseas for 12 years.
-Amy has recently discovered a passion for Pilates, though she still enjoys the great outdoors, music and theatre.
+Amy has recently discovered a passion for Pilates, though she still enjoys the great outdoors, music, and of course: the theatre!